Balancing Vision with Practice

 Can people confide in you with confidence?
 Do you use information entrusted to you with discretion and responsibility?
 Are you careful to respect the privacy of others?

 Do you take care to ensure that no-one’s rights, privacy or confidentiality are impaired or abused?
 Are you careful not to take ideas from one supplier and give them to another?

 Are you careful not to use or distribute confidential information?
 If you receive confidential material belonging to a competitor - what do you do with it?

-Recognise that copyright initially belongs to the originator, but this might be assigned to an employer or sold to a third party.
-If you want to copy or use someone else’s work, do not avoid paying for and acknowledging their ownership .
+In many cases, copyright initially belongs to the originator.
+Remember that the original owner of a copyright may have transferred it to someone else.
+If you want to copy or use someone else’s work, do not avoid paying for and acknowledging their ownership.
 In the same way, make sure that your company’s intellectual property is legally protected.

 Do you use all necessary legal means at your disposal to register and protect your own intellectual property?

-If you, or your company, invent something which may, or ought to be, in the public domain, how do you decide what fee to charge for its use?
-Is it what the market will bear or what is right?
+If you, or your company, invent some device, such as an app, which could be very widely useful and that can be accessed at no marginal cost per use, how do you decide what fee to charge for its use?
+Do you charge what the market will bear or charge what will maximise take up?

 If you do not protect your rights, how do you prevent a less ethical supplier from usurping your copyright and charging highly for the product?